 Veterans Regulations / Conduct Policy.
 All students receiving federal benefits for veterans and dependents, I-SI Fact Sheet dated July 1994, are obligated to follow regulations of the Federal Benefits Program and those of the University.
 The following University regulations are applied:

-A Title IV student who must repeat a course that was originally paid with Title IV moneys will be required to pay for the repeated course with the student's own funds.
+A Title IV student who must repeat a course that was originally paid with Title IV money will be required to pay for the repeated course with the student’s own funds.

 The following persons shall be classified as residents of the State of Ohio for subsidy and tuition surcharge purposes:

-1. A dependent student, at least one of whose parents or legal guardians has been a resident of the State of Ohio for all other legal purposes for twelve consecutive months or more immediately preceding the enrollment of such student in an institution of higher education.
+1. A dependent student, at least one of whose parents or legal guardians has been a resident of the State of Ohio for all other legal purposes for 12 consecutive months or more immediately preceding the enrollment of the student in an institution of higher education.

 A complete text of Ohio law regarding residency is published in the University Catalog and on the Ohio Board of Regents website.

 Change of Residency.
 Any student seeking to change residency status must complete the appropriate form and submit it to the Office of the Registrar.
 Supporting documentation and verification are required.
 In-state residency approval is not retroactive or automatic.
 All requests for residency changes must be submitted no later than thirty days before the beginning of the semester for which the residency change is requested.
 Complete information regarding residency policy and laws is available in the Course Catalog.

 Forever Buckeye.
 Out-of-state students who graduated from an Ohio high school, and recently returned to Ohio, may be eligible for in-state status through the University System of Ohio’s Forever Buckeye initiative.
 Please contact the Residency Officer in the Registrar’s office for more information.

 OFFICE OF THE REGISTRAR

 STUDENT CHANGE OF ADDRESS FORM